Dvortsova/Fproject/README.md

 # Fproject
 Getting and cleaning data final rpoject

 Here you can find the R code to perform the analisys.
+And Code book with the description of variables.

 R code goes like:
 - define your derictory.
 - download zip file.